 Each speaker is equipped with an exclusive Klipsch MicroTractrix horn for its 0.75-inch tweeter.
 This results in superior detail reproduction and increased output.

 An 8-inch down-firing fiber composite woofer fills the room with such a kind of bass that it is heard and can also be felt.
 This feature makes the bass enormous and makes the music even more enjoyable.

 The solid MDF cabinet is equipped for low resonance.
 But on the other hand, the bass reflex design helps reproduce deep bass.
 So now, if you are watching an action movie, this bass-reflex system provides you with such a realistic feeling during the events in the movie that gives you an even more enjoyable experience.

-With the help of volume, crossover, and phase controls, you can very conveniently adjust the bass according to your requirement.
+With the help of volume, crossover, and phase controls, you can adjust the bass according to your requirements.

 Is Jamo same as Klipsch?

 Jamo and Klipsch are both known for the manufacturing of audio products.
 However, they differ in their features and properties and have their characteristic benefits and cons.

 Yes, Jamo speakers are good speakers when it comes to sound quality.
 They produce an efficient sound with powerful bass.